brajesh-rit/hardcore-programmer/README.md

 # hardcore-programmer
-All program from my carrier in pl/sql, unix scripting, hive document of problem I have faced
+All program from my carrier in pl/sql, unix scripting, hive and document of problem I have faced